-These are all very important questions that you should begin asking yourself if you haven't already.
+These are all fundamental questions you should ask yourself if you haven't already.
 The sooner you begin, the more likely you will be successful in having the career you want with your political science degree.

 There are approximately six areas of employment you can enter with your political science degree:

 So you want to work for the government?
-The plus side to working in the public sector is good pay, a certain level of job stability, benefits and depending on what department you work in; a chance to move up the corporate ladder.
+The plus side to working in the public sector is good pay, a certain level of job stability, benefits, and a chance to move up the corporate ladder, depending on what department you work in.
 Did I mention benefits?

 The downside?
-During these economic times, while recovery is still not complete and everyone is watching where the money goes, the government is making cuts to the public service sector in all areas and departments.
-More people are retiring and there are no plans to fill their positions = fewer employment opportunities for you.
+During these economic times, while recovery is still incomplete and everyone is watching where the money goes, the government cuts the public service sector in all areas and departments.
+More people are retiring, and there are no plans to fill their positions = fewer employment opportunities for you.

-There are also more hurdles to jump through to even make it to a job interview.
-Most bureaucratic positions here in Ottawa state that you must be bilingual BBB imperative.
-That's oral, reading and writing.
-There are also numerous tests you must pass in some cases (depending on the department and position) and years of experience are a must have.
+There are also more hurdles to jump through, even to make it to a job interview.
+Most bureaucratic positions in Ottawa state that you must be bilingual BBB imperative, and that's oral, reading and writing.
+There are also numerous tests you must pass in some cases (depending on the department and position), and years of experience are a must-have.

 - Learn to speak, read and write French.
-There are many places here in Ottawa that offer French language training specifically designed for public sector employment/employees.
-Another avenue would be to check out McGill University in Montreal, which offers a full-time French Intensive program during the summer.
+Many places here in Ottawa offer French language training specifically designed for public sector employment/employees.

 - Find work in the private sector in a field related to your studies that will assist you in obtaining a job in the public sector.